joshwadd/Advanced_Lane_Detection/README.md

 ## Finding the lines

-Having identified the pixels assoiated with lane lines in this imag
+Having identified the pixels assoiated with lane lines in this image

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2OTMxMjgzMl19
+eyJoaXN0b3J5IjpbNjU1NTk0ODg3XX0=
 -->